61st Commencement Ceremony

 Map of Downtown Rochester Parking [pdf] (with parking fees).

 TICKETS NOT REQUIRED.
 Guests are seated on a first-come, first-served basis.
 Only candidates are allowed in the Candidate Seating Areas on the floor.

-Family members with disabilities should follow the directional signs to the upper level handicapped seating areas.
+Family members with disabilities should follow the directional signs to the upper level accessible seating areas.
 A floor plan is available on the Blue Cross Arena website.
 For additional questions, contact our office at (585) 385-8229.

 Candidates should enter the Arena at Exchange St. or 1 War Memorial Square (formerly the Broad Street entrance).
-Both entrances are handicapped accessible.
+Both entrances are accessible.
 After check in, graduates should report to the bottom level of the Arena with cap and gown after picking up their name card at the designated registration tables.
 Marshals will direct graduates to their proper place in the processional lines.

 DO NOT BRING VALUABLES WITH YOU TO BE LEFT IN THE MARSHALING AREA.
 DO NOT BRING ALCOHOLIC BEVERAGES OR BALLOONS.